Freskoko/CycleTrafficWeather/INF161report.md

 -----------------------------------

 - *Rush hour*
-<p> From the months, a 0/1 coloumn that specificed if the hour is a rush hour (7-9 and 15-17)
+<p> From the months, a 0/1 column that specified if the hour is a rush hour (7-9 and 15-17)

 </p>
 Range: 0/1